DSimonne/gwaihir/README.md

 Contact : david.simonne@universite-paris-saclay.fr

-You can install the latest version of the package by cloning the repository and via the `setup.py` script (`pip install .`) or you can just type `pip install -U gwaihir` in your command line.
+You can install the latest version of the package by cloning the repository and via the `setup.py` script (`pip install .`)

-* On pypi.org, each new stable version from the master branch is uploaded: `https://pypi.org/project/gwaihir/`
+* You can install gwaihir by typing `pip install -U gwaihir` in your command line.
+A stable version from the master branch uploaded to pypi.org will be used (`https://pypi.org/project/gwaihir/`)
-* On the contrary, if you follow the github changes on the you will have the latest updates.
+* Otherwise, you can install the latest commit of the package by cloning this repository and typing `pip install .` in the terminal (you must be in the same directory as the `setup.py` script), this will allow you to have the latest updates.

 Here is a link to a poster that tries to present Gwaihir:
 [Poster_Gwaihir.pdf](https://www.dsimonne.eu/PhDAttachments/Poster_Gwaihir.pdf)